Last updated: November 23, 2021

-As we spend more time indoors over winter, there has been increased concern over whether the air we breathe while inside plays a part in the spread of Covid-19.
-As hotels endeavour to keep guests safe during their stay, RightRooms looks at the science behind ventilation and the spread of Covid-19 as well as how hotels are addressing this concern.
+As we start to spend more time indoors over winter once more, there will again be concern over whether the air we breathe while inside plays a part in the spread of Covid.
+RightRooms looks at the science behind ventilation and the spread of Covid, and how hotels have been addressing this concern.

 Routes of transmission

-Covid-19 is primarily transmitted via invisible droplets that are generated when an infected person coughs, sneezes laughs, talks or breathes near to someone else.
-While there is still a lot we don’t know about Covid-19 and routes of transmission, one study found that droplets generated when an infected person talks can remain suspended in the air for up to 14 minutes.
+Covid is primarily transmitted via invisible droplets that are generated when an infected person coughs, sneezes laughs, talks or breathes near to someone else.
+While scientists are still learning about Covid and routes of transmission, one study found that droplets generated when an infected person talks can remain suspended in the air for up to 14 minutes.
 The researchers concluded that there is a ‘substantial possibility’ of airborne virus transmission in confined spaces.
 This has lead The Scientific Advisory Group for Emergencies to emphasise that “Ventilation should be integral to the Covid-19 risk mitigation strategy for all multi-occupant public buildings”.

 Fresh air is key

 The guiding principle behind ensuring a fresh air supply in a hotel is that contaminated air will be replaced by clean air from outside.
 A natural method is to open the window.
 A recent review of HVAC guidelines recommends that hotels open windows for about 15 minutes before occupation of a room, especially if it was occupied beforehand.